Education & Events

 Through strategic partnerships and investments in multidisciplinary research, the Leong Centre will develop effective evidence-based health knowledge, interventions and policies for use in hospitals, schools and at home to prevent adverse outcomes and help all children thrive—especially underprivileged and at-risk families.

 The Leong Centre Rounds lecture series provides a venue to host researchers, community members and policy users to showcase how they are making an impact on child health equity.
 Through these monthly virtual 1-hour sessions, we bring attention to pressing issues in child health equity research and foster opportunities for questions and discussion.
 These accredited rounds are held on the last Monday of the month, in partnership with Child Health Evaluative Sciences (CHES) at the SickKids Research Institute.
-These lectures are being held virtually on Zoom at this meeting link until further notice.
+These lectures are being held virtually on Microsoft Teams until further notice.

 Hosted by: Dr. Eyal Cohen MD, MSc, FRCPC